-Portfolio Overview abrdn New India Investment Trust plc
+Portfolio Overview abrdn UK Smaller Companies Growth Trust plc

-Fund investment objective To achieve long-term capital appreciation by investing in companies which are incorporated in India or which derive significant revenue or profit from India, with dividend yield from the company being of secondary importance.
+Fund investment objective To achieve long-term capital growth by investment in UK-quoted smaller companies.
 Purpose of the report Climate change poses financial and societal risks.
 At abrdn we aim focus on our fiduciary duty to our clients by better understanding the financial risks that climate change poses to our investments.
-As a business ourselver we also look to reduce our own carbon footprint and provide transparent reporting on this. abrdn recognises the growing demand from investors for more climate-related information about their investments as such, we have made disclosures we believe are consistent with the TCFD Recommended Disclosures within this report and we will continue to evolve and enhance our TCFD reporting, in line with data and industry developments.
+As a business ourselves we also look to reduce our own carbon footprint and provide transparent reporting on this. abrdn recognises the growing demand from investors for more climate-related information about their investments as such, we have made disclosures we believe are consistent with the TCFD Recommended Disclosures within this report and we will continue to evolve and enhance our TCFD reporting, in line with data and industry developments.
 The Financial Stability Board (FSB) created the Taskforce on Climate-related Financial Disclosures (TCFD) to develop recommendations on the types of information that companies should disclose to support investors in appropriately assessing and pricing a specific set of risks related to climate change.
-In Policy Statement 21/24 the Financial Conduct Authority (FCA) have created a regulatory framework for asset managers, life insurers and FCA-regulated pension providers to make climate-related disclosures consistent with the recommendations of the TCFD. data has been disclosed, partially disclosed or estimated by a third-party provider.
+In Policy Statement 21/24 the Financial Conduct Authority (FCA) have created a regulatory framework for asset managers, life insurers and FCA-regulated pension providers to make climate-related disclosures consistent with the recommendations of the TCFD.
+Due to the evolving nature of carbon metrics and methodologies and in some cases the nascent disclosure of carbon data in some asset classes and sectors there can be situations where we have low aggregated data coverage at a portfolio level.
+As a house we have adopted a principle of only reporting where we have greater than 50% data coverage - measured as the % of the portfolio's assets under management for which carbon data has been disclosed, partially disclosed or estimated by a third-party provider.
 We expect that the number of portfolio's where we have not reported due to low data coverage will decrease over time as methodologies and reporting disclosures improve.
 This includes fund-of-fund structures and assets which due to their location or structure have nascent corporate disclosures.
 In particular we will focus on working with third parties and data providers to improve coverage.
-However, at this stage we have adopte a conservative approach to ensure that reported data does not give a skewed perception of carbon impacts.
+However, at this stage we have adopted a conservative approach to ensure that reported data does not give a skewed perception of carbon impacts.
 For example, if carbon data is only available for low carbon sectors but this only relates to a small portion of the holdings, this could lead to the entire portfolio appearing to be low carbon.
 However, once more carbon intensive sectors are reported in time, this could significantly alter the overall position and as such, we have taken the decision to only report where we have the majority (>50%) of data available.
 There are some investment types that due to their nature are not possible to report or estimate carbon metrics.
 These are typically money market investments that do not have a carbon profile, or synthetic products where methodological constraints mean that they are considered out of scope of these reports.
-We are currently on reporting on corporate credit bonds, listed govt bonds and listed equities due to poor or inconsistent data coverage in other asset types.
+We are currently only reporting on corporate credit bonds, listed govt bonds and listed equities due to poor or inconsistent data coverage in other asset types.
 We will review this year on year, and seek to enhance coverage in future years through alternative data providers, direct engagement and supporting broader industry initiatives.
 Since the first year of reporting, we have taken steps to evolve our ESG data architecture, enhancing the consistency of calculation and aggregation across in-scope asset classes and evolved underlying security issuer mapping to underlying ESG data.